hackerb9/mkpass/README.md

 A more useful dictionary is included in the SCOWL package.
 That file contains only the top 10% of English words, which happens to be a little over 2^12 (4096) words long.
-Since we are picking four random words, this increases the amount of entropy by 4 bits.
+Since we are picking four random words, this also increases the amount of entropy by 4 bits.

     # Scowl's /usr/share/dict/scowl/english-words.10.
     books ditto pushing stones